jshehan29/UFOs/README.md

 *Figure 7.
 UFO sightings filtered by date, state, and shape*

 The HTML code to create the filters and table structure on the webpage is shown in Figs. 8 and 9.
+The JavaScript links are also shown in lines 84-86 in Fig. 9.
+Line 84 was provided in the Module 11 exercises and links to the d3 library.
+Line 85 links to the table data, and line 86 links to the app.js file which contains the JavaScript code to filter the table.

 ![Fig 8](./Resources/filter_HTML.png)